charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 export MIDTERM_PORT=30XXX
 ```

 Don't even copy the names from here.
-Use the _offical list_ so we have one canonical place to to list services and make changes.
+Use the [offical list][sdsctrl] so we have one canonical place to list services and make changes.
 I'm showing you the above only so there can be little doubt as to what I hope you can give me.

 Though we all should agree on these values, when submitting assignments, it would be best if you included your version of this list of export statements from your **~/.bashrc**.
 Thank you.